 Our Community Health Workers provide home visitation, education and support to pregnant women throughout their pregnancies and make every effort to help ease the stress that comes with becoming a parent.
 It does not matter whether you are a first time expectant mom or an experienced parent, MomsFirst will work with you and continue to support you until your child turns 2 years old.
 It is our desire to help you and your baby be healthy as possible and help you plan for the future.

 MomsFirst is funded primarily by Federal Healthy Start dollars (to read more about Healthy Start, click here), and is also supported by Cuyahoga County Invest in Children, and the City of Cleveland General Fund and the Ohio Department of Medicaid.

 To read (a lot) more about our work in the MomsFirst Local Evaluation Report 2017, click here.

-To read the full 2016 Annual Report, click here.
+To view the full 2017 Annual Report, click here.

 Our success comes in large part from the relationship our Community Health Workers have with their participants.
 By joining with each woman, Community Health Workers are able to address the social determinants of health that impact every person’s life.

 Historically, solving infant mortality meant increasing access to prenatal care.
 Although previous intervention strategies improved earlier access to care, there was no significant decline in the number of infant deaths.

 We now understand that the contributing factors to infant mortality are complex.